-Diminishing health inequities in Latino communities
+Supporting students who are committed to diminishing health inequities in Latino communities

-Through sharing their time with our talented and influential scholars, mentors make a long-lasting impact on the next generation of Hispanic biomedical science and health care professionals.
-By investing in our Hispanic scholars, we’re also investing in the future impact and transformation they will be a part of in communities that have had historically greater health risks.
+Volunteer mentors are an essential element of our HSI Scholars Program.
+By sharing their time with our talented and influential scholars, mentors make a long-lasting impact on the next generation of Hispanic biomedical science and health care professionals.
+By investing in our Hispanic scholars, we’re also investing in the future impact and transformation they will be a part of in communities that have historically greater health risks.

 Want to become a volunteer mentor?
-Email Mitzi Cardona for more information.

 Quest Diagnostics Incorporated through the Quest Diagnostics Foundation provided the American Heart Association with financial and other support for the Hispanic Serving Institutions Scholars Program.

 Looking for other scholarship opportunities?
 Check out these additional American Heart Association programs.

 Scholarships for students passionate about public health, health equity and community engagement, driven to address social determinants of health.

 Helping students at historically Black colleges and universities work toward professional degrees in the biomedical and health sciences.